Mohammedabdalqader/DRL/Report.md

 ### Future Work

-I have used 3 different techniques to improve the original DQN and plan to use other techniques like "Rainbow" which is the combaination of sex different techniques.
+While working on this project I dealt with many techniques that can be used to improve the Deep Q-Network.
+Some of these techniques I have already used in this project, and there are other methods like :

+	- multi-level bootstrap targets (A3C)
+	- Distribution DQN
+	- Noisy DQN
+	- Rainbow: combaination of these sex different techniques.

 I also accept Udacity challenge regarding navigation-pixels project, where the input is an **84x84 RGB image** instead of **state** as vector with 37 values.